 We have sound practical experience in balancing ecology and development needs to deliver projects in the UK and other countries.
 Our services provide support from concept design to post-project monitoring and evaluation and are typically delivered as part of an integrated multidisciplinary environmental, planning and design team.

 We offer ecological services to public and private sector clients for a wide range of developments.
 We deliver projects that integrate issues such as ecology, landscape, stakeholder aspirations and planning guidance.
-We work in a pragmatic way to deliver the best solution for a particular situation, advising on the requirements of current legislation and setting out approaches to facilitate project progress.
+We work in a pragmatic way to deliver the best solution for a particular situation, advising on the requirements of legislation and setting out approaches to facilitate project progress.

 As well as terrestrial, freshwater and marine ecologists, we employ specialist biologists, ornithologists, experts in particular species and environmental scientists.
 Their experience includes: